chaitan28/k8s_directory/DAY 01 -kops/architecture.md

 4. **Pods:**  <br>
 Acts as Shell for the container or multiple containers where the application is deployed.
 It’s good to have one container under each pod. <br>

    **ALL THE COMPONENTS ON MASTER NODE WILL ONLY HAVE COMMUNICATION TO THE API SERVER.
-KUBELET WILL ONLY TALK TO THE APISERVER**
+KUBELET WILL ONLY TALK TO THE APISERVER** <br>
    **ALL THE COMPONENTS ARE WORKING AS STATIC PODS BY ITSELF.
 BUT KUBELET IS DEPLOYED AS DEMON SERVICE**